top of page

 How long will the system or panels last?

 Solar panels are much more durable than you might think!
-The panels we use are designed to last an upwards of 25 years.
+The panels we use are designed to last upwards of 25 years.
 Most of the equipment also comes with a 25-year manufacturer’s warranty.

 How much sun exposure do I need?

 We design our systems to be positioned for maximum exposure.
-Typically, southern or western exposure to the sky is optimum but if your roof isn’t ideal, a solar array can be positioned on the ground.
+Typically, southern or western exposure to the sky is optimum, but if your roof isn’t ideal, a solar array can be positioned on the ground.

 Do I need batteries?